RavenProject/Ravencoin/roadmap/mnemonic-seed/README.md

 * Original Master Key:  BIP32 m/0'/0' (external) or m/0'/1' (internal)
 * Seed-based master key (BIP39): BIP32/BIP44  m/44'/175'/0'/0

+This change does not require a hard fork (upgrade), but it does require maintaining 100% compatibility with the old derivation path when the original master key is in the wallet.dat or it will appear to users that funds are lost.
+Only new users, or those that start with a new wallet.dat will be switched over to the 12-word seed.

+Optional: In order to back up the master key and chaincode, it requires 48 words.

 ### Compatibility
 Other wallets like Jaxx and Coinomi use a 12-word seed.
 For wallets that use BIP39/BIP32/BIP44 and the correct coinid of 175 for Ravencoin, the 12-words should be compatible with external wallets.